I am compiling these notes as I explore the Myanmar script as used for Burmese. They may be updated from time to time.

 In multisyllabic words derived from an Indian language such as Pali, where two consonants occur internally with no intervening vowel, the consonants tend to be stacked vertically, and the asat sign is not used.

-Unicode 5.1 lists 38 consonants (including 5 special forms).
-Native Myanmar words use a subset of the consonants that make up the traditional articulatory arrangement of indic scripts, however additional symbols are available for use in loan words, especially Indian loan words.
+Native Burmese words use a subset of the consonants that make up the traditional articulatory arrangement of indic scripts, however additional symbols are available for use in loan words, especially Indian loan words.
 These include the retroflex and voiced aspirated consonants.
-Yet more characters in the Myanmar Unicode block are used for variations for minority scripts based on myanmar.
+Other characters in the Myanmar Unicode block are used for variations for minority scripts based on myanmar.
 The latter are not dealt with here.

 Syllable-final consonants and asat.
 When there is a consonant at the end of a syllable, it carries a visible mark called 'asat' to indicate that the inherent vowel is killed, eg. see the small 'c' like mark over the last character in ဝင် wĩ (enter).
 The U+103A MYANMAR SIGN ASAT is a new character provided in Unicode version 5.1 for this purpose.
 It is effectively a visible virama.